P064F

 4

-Attempt to clear the DTC and retest; some EEPROM errors are one-time events after a power interruption.
+Clear the DTC and retest, since some EEPROM errors are one-time events after a power interruption.

 -